m00nlight/m00nlight.github.io/_posts/2018-10-20-story-behind-omail-an-email-client-with-automatic-mailing-list-management-on-android.md

 I still remember the old days when [Opera browser][8] is a kind of Emacs in browser world.
 You have a mail client integrated which you can manage your emails, there is a IRC client which you can chat over different chat rooms.
-Also the Emacs fans can use emacs shortcuts in Opera, which is great if you are a user of Emacs editor, since most of your favorite shortcut works out of box, and you can use it either in browser, email editing or IRC chat, and you don't need to install any extra plugin for that.
+Also the Emacs fans can use Emacs shortcuts in Opera, which is great if you are a user of Emacs editor, since most of your favorite shortcut works out of box, and you can use it either in browser, email editing or IRC chat, and you don't need to install any extra plugin for that.